Sled Push Calories Burned Calculator

 How many calories does sled push burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 345 calories during 30 minutes of sled push.
-This is based on a MET value of 9.5.
+A person weighing 160 lbs (73 kg) burns approximately 362 calories during 30 minutes of sled push.
+This is based on a MET value of 9.5 for sled push.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of sled push?

-The MET (Metabolic Equivalent of Task) value for sled push is 9.5.
+The default MET (Metabolic Equivalent of Task) value for sled push is 9.5, while the selected training style uses MET 9.5.
 This means sled push burns 9.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is sled push good for weight loss?

-Yes, sled push is an effective exercise for weight loss.
-With a MET value of 9.5, it burns a significant number of calories per session.
-A 160-lb person burns about 689 calories per hour.
+Yes, sled push can be effective for weight loss when performed intensely enough.
+With a selected MET value of 9.5, a 160-lb person burns about 724 calories per hour.
 Combined with a balanced diet, regular sled push can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during sled push?

 Body weight significantly impacts calorie burn during sled push.
-A 120-lb person burns about 259 calories in 30 minutes, while a 250-lb person burns approximately 539 calories in the same time.
+At the selected MET value of 9.5, a 120-lb person burns about 271 calories in 30 minutes, while a 250-lb person burns approximately 566 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does sled push work?